 - Herbs – this is my favourite!
 I love using fresh herbs but, particularly in the winter, they can wilt/go mouldy so quickly.
 Having them all fresh and perky whenever I want them is FAB. 🙂

 FoodSaver’s research also shows how many people are wasting food because they are confused about how to store it so that is what I will be looking at in my next post.
-I’ll be asking my Facebook followers some more questions about food storage and reporting back here in two week’s time.
+I’ll be asking my Facebook followers some more questions about food storage as well as exploring some popular food myths and the affect they have on behaviour.
+I’ll be reporting my findings back here in two week’s time.

 Which food items do you find yourself throwing away more often than you’d like?
 Leave a comment here and do pop over to my Facebook Page and Twitter to join in the conversation about reducing food waste.